Bronek/devcontainers/README.md

 #### Security note

 **There is no security**.
 None, literally.
-The container impersonates you, its creator, to allow for seamless sharing of workspace files inside and outside of container.
-If someone runs your container, they might gain access to your SSH keys (assuming you are logged in) and will definitely gain access to your workspace files.
-It is specifically designed this way to allow for `git` and vscode extensions to work inside the container.
-You should only use this on a computer that is not shared with anyone.
+This container is best used in a `docker` configured to [rootless mode](https://docs.docker.com/engine/security/rootless/).
+Otherwise you will be exposing your secrets to anyone who might run this container on the same machine.

 **This pulls .zshrc from grml** into the container, because I like to use it.
 You might want to remove it.

-Perhaps there is a way to convince devcontainers extension to use `docker run --user` option, but I did not go this far reading documentation.
-This would remove the "impersonation" problem.
-_Let me know if you find it._

 #### Instructions: